 - 1. Result Processing this is the "normal" mode of operation, in which the client records all incoming results.
-Specifically, the client marks the subproblem corresponding to the incoming result as done, and then recurses up the tree marking ancestors of the subproblem either done or partly done depending on their current status.
-At present, the first result for a subproblem is always recorded and passed to the client's result handler.
-Any subsequent results for the same subproblem are simply discarded.
-Another alternative, to ensure correctness, would be to wait until several results have been received and compare them, and possibly employ some form of quorum-consensus mechanism in case of mismatching results. - 2.
+Specifically, the client marks the subproblem corresponding to the incoming result as done, and then recurses up the tree marking ancestors of the subproblem either done or partly done depending on their current status. - 2.
 Eager Scheduling Selection this routine is invoked only when regular work stealing fails for the client, i.e., the client cannot get work from its children in the host tree.
 In this case, the client selects the next piece of work marked undone for rescheduling.
 Since the tree is organized as a circular array with piece sizes monotonically decreasing, this piece is guaranteed to be the largest available undone piece.
 The next time selection is invoked, it will proceed from the current point to select the next largest undone piece, and so on.
 At the end of the array, the selection process simply wraps around to the beginning and enters another round.